Billy Dalto: Political career

 Dalto served as a legislative aide for State Representative Jackie Winters.
 When Winters ran for the state Senate in 2002, Dalto ran for the state House.
 He defeated former Salem mayor Mike Swaim, 53% to 47%.
 He won reelection in 2004, defeating Claudia L. Howells, but lost to Brian Clem by a wide margin in 2006, in a year which saw control of the House of Representatives flip from Republican to Democratic.

 Dalto endorsed John Kasich in the 2016 Republican Party presidential primaries.

 Political positions

 Dalto sponsored a bill in 2003 which would have allowed undocumented immigrants to pay in-state tuition rates at Oregon universities.

 According to a 2004 voter guide published by the Oregon Family Council, a Christian conservative organization, Dalto supports legal abortion but favors mandatory parental notification before a minor gets an abortion.
-He also opposes same-sex marriage and increased protections for members of the LGBT community.
+As of 2004, he opposed same-sex marriage and increased protections for members of the LGBT community.

 Dalto answered Vote Smart's 2006 Political Courage Test, in which he indicated support for a balanced budget and opposition to term limits for state legislators.